 Traditionally, a horse that is trained to be ridden or driven pulling a vehicle will be called broke.
-Many people don't like the term 'broke' because it suggests training done by force or by breaking the horse’s spirit.
-When horses were rounded up off the range and ‘bucked out’ by a rough rider who wanted to quickly make them useful, this might have been true.
+Many people don't like the term "broke" because it suggests training done by force or by breaking the horse’s spirit.
+When horses were rounded up off the range and "bucked out" by a rough rider who wanted to quickly make them useful, this might have been true.
 The bronc busters of yesteryear may have been motivated by the need to replace a horse quickly so that they could get back to working cattle.

 A horse that is said to be broke to saddle or harness indicates what the horse has been trained for.
 Saddle breaking is training a horse to carry a rider, and harness breaking is training the horse to pull a vehicle.

 Young horses or foals are often halter broke.
 This means they are trained to be accustomed to wearing a halter and will walk obediently on a lead rope beside the handler.

 There are lots of opinions about the differences between well broke and well trained.
 So, if you’re buying a horse advertised to be well broke, it’s best to have the seller explain exactly what that means, see the horse ridden, and perhaps ride it yourself to find out if the horse is suitable for you.
-One person's broke horse can be another person's barely rideable horse.
+One person's broke horse can be another person's barely rideable horse!